swing18/NHL_Projects/docs/index.md

 ---

 ## 📌 Project 1: NHL Player Clustering
-*A data science experiment created September 2024* This project uses machine learning techniques to identify and visualize playstyle archetypes for NHL players based on deployment metrics.
+*A data science project completed September 2024*

+This project uses machine learning techniques to identify and visualize playstyle archetypes for NHL players based on deployment metrics.
 Note: Double click a cluster label in the legend to isolate it.

 - 📄 [Project Summary (PDF)](article2.pdf)